Ava DuVernay and Benedict Cumberbatch Named PETA's Most Beautiful Vegans

 The actor and director have beat out other prominent vegans to rank as one of PETA's "Most Beautiful Vegan Celebrities of 2018," E!
 News can exclusively reveal.
 Among the names vying for the coveted title were Zac Efron, Ellen Pompeo and Ne-Yo.

-Recently, the British actor has been vocal about his newly adopted vegan lifestyle, telling Time Out London that his "plant-based diet" helped him to stay in shape for his role as Doctor Strange in Avengers: Infinity War.
+Recently, the British actor has been vocal about his newly adopted vegan lifestyle, telling Timed Out: London that his "plant-based diet" helped him to stay in shape for his role as Doctor Strange in Avengers: Infinity War.

 PETA Senior Vice President Lisa Lange said, "Ava DuVernay and Benedict Cumberbatch are saving animals not only by going vegan, but also by sharing their commitment with the world.
 The vegan powerhouses behind Selma and Doctor Strange beautifully show what it means to be a compassionate star in 2018."